-Condor acquired the Andrea project because it hosts a compelling high sulphidation epithermal type gold and silver target, hosted in Tertiary volcanics, dating from the Miocene-Pliocene age.
-Ever Marquez, Condor's VP of Exploration, is very familiar with the epithermal systems and the precious metals metallogeny of south central Peru, having previously worked extensively in the area.
+Condor acquired the Andrea project because our initial evaluation recognized a high sulphidation epithermal type gold and silver target within an approximate 800m diameter target area, dating from the Miocene-Pliocene age.
+Ever Marquez, Condor's VP of Exploration, is very familiar with the epithermal systems and the precious metals metallogeny of south central Peru, having previously worked extensively in the area. .

 Location & Ownership:

 The Andrea project is located in the south-central Andes, at elevations ranging from 4100 to 4600m, approximately 480 km south-east of Lima in the Department of Ayacucho.
 Andrea is approximately 15 km north of the Breapampa mine of Minas Buenaventura.

 Condor acquired 8 sq km by staking in early 2017, 4 sq km by auction in June 2017, and 10 sq km by staking in late 2017, bringing the total project area to 22 sq km, 100% owned by Condor.
 The Andrea property is not subject to any royalties.